gradle/native-samples/README.md

 ## Application with source library dependencies (source-dependencies)

-These builds demonstrate using external source dependencies to build Swift and C++ applications that require two external libraries.
+This build demonstrates using external source dependencies to build Swift and C++ applications that require two external libraries.

 ### Swift
 ```